Find Affordable College Courses

 Youngstown, OH

-Youngstown State University ranked #8 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Ohio list.
-Located in the small city of Youngstown, Youngstown State University is a public school with a fairly large student population.
+Youngstown State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Located in the city of Youngstown, Youngstown State University is a public college with a large student population.

 Of the 12 students majoring in journalism at Youngstown State University, 50% are male and 50% are female.